 What is responsible for much of the food we eat?
 Pollen!

-Discover how pollinators are powerful in this engaging program for grades 1-3!
+Discover how pollinators are powerful in this engaging program for Grades 1-3!
 Learn about the process of pollination and the amazing creatures that make it happen.
 Dance like a bee and look at flowers up close while uncovering the plentiful bounty pollinators help to create.

 Read the Pollen Power Teacher Information Package for information on curriculum connections, meeting location, preparing for the program and more.